Lill Roughley: Life and career

 Roughley was born in Prescot, Lancashire on 9 July 1949.
 She had minor roles in the 1970s and 1980s in programmes including All the Fun of the Fair, Tales of the Unexpected, Victoria Wood: As Seen on TV, Bergerac and Inspector Morse.
 She worked with Victoria Wood again in 1989, appearing in four of her six comedy plays for television and again in 1992's Victoria Wood's All Day Breakfast.
 Also in 1992 she played Alice in the first series of Mulberry.
 In the following years Roughley appeared in Minder, A Touch of Frost, the film Brassed Off, Joint Account, Hetty Wainthropp Investigates, Dinnerladies (a further collaboration with Victoria Wood) and Absolutely Fabulous (in the 2001 episode of the series, called "Small Opening", as the "actress" portraying Edina in the play written by Saffron, based on her own life).
 Roughley played Lorraine Thomson in one episode of Coronation Street, which aired on 17 May 1996.
-Her final television role was in 2002, in Heartbeat.

 Roughley played Pamela Baverstock in the BBC Radio 4 sitcom Getting Nowhere Fast from 2001 until 2004.
 She played Ella Dawkins in the sitcom My Hero, from 2000 until 2006.
-She also played the sexually voracious landlady, Mrs Best, in another BBC Radio 4 sitcom, Hut 33 from 2007 until 2009.
+She also played the sexually voracious landlady, Mrs Best, in another BBC Radio 4 sitcom, Hut 33, from 2007 until 2009.